 This prompt opens the door to discussing opportunities outside of the classroom as well.
-You could include study abroad programs or NYC-specific opportunities for internships, culture, and connection.
+You could include study abroad programs, student organizations at Columbia, or NYC-specific opportunities for internships, culture, and connection.

 We all have a story of what drives us to pursue a certain academic pathway and career.
 How did your interest initially develop?
 What was the spark?
 How have you nurtured this passion and how has it evolved over time?
-If you desire to go into engineering, this is a chance to talk about everything from your childhood fascination with how things work to your participation in an award-winning robotics program at your high school.
+For example, if you desire to go into engineering, this could be your chance to talk about your participation in an award-winning robotics program at your high school.
 Share a compelling narrative about how your love of your future area of study has blossomed to its present levels.

 How important are the Columbia supplemental essays?